 Scenic ocean views from my first-floor patio at Caraibes Bonheur!

-One of my favorite things to do every morning at Caraibes Bonheur was stepping out onto my private terrace.
-There I could feel the warm ocean breeze.
+One of my favorite things to do every morning at Caraibes Bonheur was feeling the warm ocean breeze from my terrace.

 Inside the Room

 My room had a lot of character.
-All of the furniture, curtains and bed sheets were blue.
+All of the furniture, curtains and bed sheets were blue (my favorite color).

 Blue themed decor inside Caraibes Bonheur’s bungalow.

-Overall, it was spacious but basic.
-It also needed updates and showed signs of wear and tear.
+Overall, my room was spacious but basic.
+It showed signs of wear and tear.

-My room had a queen size bed, air-conditioning, and cable television with local channels (in French).
-Wi-fi was complimentary and reliable.
+My room had a queen size bed and air-conditioning.
+The cable television had local channels (in French).
+Wi-Fi was complimentary and reliable.

-Thanks again Caraibes Bonheur for the warm welcome to Guadeloupe!
+Thanks again Caraibes Bonheur for the warm welcome!

 Author: Danielle Desir